 I am Chair of the Nature Friendly Farming Network (NFFN) and have a particular interest in farm conservation management.
-I am currently running an ELS and HLS agreement on the home farm and Countryside Stewardship schemes on land I rent.
-For over 10 years our farm was in the old Countryside Stewardship Scheme to try to improve the natural habitat for wildlife on the farm.
+We have just finished an ELS / HLS agreement on the home farm and I'm hoping to go in to a Countryside Stewardship agreement from January 1st 2023.
+For the last 10 years our farm has been in stewardship schemes to try to improve the natural habitat for wildlife on the farm.
 We replaced many hedges around the fields which had been removed, improved the few that were remaining and planted new ones.
 We also established grass strips alongside hedges and ditches and on our field boundaries.
 Over this time, we saw a significant increase in both flora and fauna on the farm.
 RSPB volunteers undertook several surveys which identified a wide range of species, including birds of high conservation concern such as turtle doves, yellow wagtails and corn buntings.

-In the last 8 years we have been in both an ELS and an HLS scheme, planting areas of wild bird seed mixes and creating wildflower areas (see the two videos below) and flower enhanced boundary strips, as well as leaving an area of fallow land as a food and nesting source.
+We have been planting areas of wild bird seed mixes and creating wildflower areas (see the two videos below) and flower enhanced boundary strips, as well as leaving an area of fallow land as a food and nesting source.

 We have over 40 skylark plots distributed throughout our fields (see video footage below) and continue to sympathetically manage our old ridge and furrow meadows.